TechsCode-Team/UltraCustomizerWiki/elements/get-player-name.md

 <br>

 ### Output
-The name of the specified player.
+Will create a variable that holds the name of the specified player.
 <br>

 **Created Variables**
 <br>

-- Player Name <String>
+- Player Name &lt;String&gt; \<String\>
 <br>

 ### Example

-If the specified player name is `ItsSnoowy`, the created variable will have its name as a value, so `ItsSnoowy`.
+If the specified player name is `ItsSnoowy`, the created variable will have its name as value, so `ItsSnoowy`.